-Pursuant to resolutions adopted between fiscal years 2004-05 and 2023-24, as of June 30, 2024, the Airport Commission has authorized the issuance of up to \$17.1 billion of San Francisco International Airport Second Series Revenue Refunding Bonds for the purposes of refunding outstanding 1991 Master Bond Resolution Bonds and outstanding subordinate commercial paper notes, funding debt service reserves, and paying costs of issuance, including any related bond redemption premiums.
-As of June 30, 2024, \$5.5 billion of the authorized refunding bonds remained authorized but unissued.
+Pursuant to resolutions adopted between fiscal years 2004-05 and 2024-25, as of June 30, 2025, the Board of Supervisors has authorized the issuance of up to \$17.1 billion of San Francisco International Airport Second Series Revenue Refunding Bonds for the purposes of refunding outstanding bonds issued pursuant to the Trust Indenture and outstanding subordinate commercial paper notes, funding debt service reserves, and paying costs of issuance, including any related bond redemption premiums.
+As of June 30, 2025, \$5.5 billion of the authorized refunding bonds remained authorized but unissued.